 Since 2009, we have raised all-natural, hormone-free, grass-fed, rotationally-grazed beef.
 In 2017, we took a break and Carl thru-hiked the Appalachian Trail!

-From ___ to ___ we produced and sold over ___ varieties of flowers.
+During the years, we also produced and sold flowers.